line72/usbmdistros/website/content/products/in_the_woods...-pure.md

 ---
-title: "In The Woods... - Pure"
-date: 2021-06-12T14:11:53
-draft: false
+actualPrice: $9.99
+album: Pure
-artist: "In The Woods..."
+artist: In The Woods...
-album: "Pure"
 categories:
 - CD
+date: '2021-06-26T15:15:52'
+draft: false
 images:
-    - "/images/covers/in_the_woods...-pure.jpg"
+- /images/covers/in_the_woods...-pure.jpg
-thumbnailImage: "/images/covers/in_the_woods...-pure-thumb.jpg"
-actualPrice: $9.99
 inStock: true
+thumbnailImage: /images/covers/in_the_woods...-pure-thumb.jpg
+title: In The Woods... - Pure
 ---

 ## CD